typicalninja/r2-screenshot-worker/README.md

 ## Getting Started

-You can deploy this worker using the Cloudflare dashboard or the Wrangler CLI. **The easiest way is to click the button above.**
+You can deploy this project using the Cloudflare dashboard or the Wrangler CLI.

-#### Deploy with Cloudflare Dashboard
+### Deploy with Cloudflare Dashboard

 1. Click the "Deploy to Cloudflare Workers" button above.
 2. Create an R2 bucket named `website-screenshot-bucket` (or any name you prefer, but update it in the environment variables).
-3. Make sure you follow the [Configuring Environment Variables](#configuration) section below to set the required environment variables in `wrangler.jsonc`.
+3. Click "Create and Deploy" to deploy the worker.
-4. Click "Save and Deploy" to deploy the worker.
+4. Make sure you follow the [Configuration](#configuration) section below to set the required environment variables. (you can do this in the Cloudflare dashboard under "Settings" > "Variables & Secrets")

-#### Deploy with Wrangler CLI
+### Deploy with Wrangler CLI

-1. Clone the repository:
+#### 1. Clone the repository:

 ```bash
 git clone https://github.com/typicalninja/r2-screenshot-worker.git